What is leptospirosis?

 For other people

-- Avoid swimming or wading in water where there is a possibility of contamination with animal urine.
+floodwater or any fresh water source where there is a possibility of contamination with animal urine or floodwater runoff.

 - Cover cuts and abrasions with waterproof dressings, especially before coming into contact with soil, mud or water that may be contaminated with animal urine.